 - Escort service Officers directly escort students.
 The service is available 24 hours daily at CSB and SJU by foot or vehicle. - Campus safety walk Annual outdoor walk of campus properties with CSB Campus Security and SJU Life Safety and the respective student Senates to look at lighting, pathways, and opportunity for improvement by CSB and SJU. - CERTS (Consent-Equality-Respect-Talking-Safety) A group of peer educators facilitates honest, open conversation regarding sexual health issues to foster healthy, safe decisions around sex and an environment that does not tolerate, accept or condone sexual activity without consent.
 Programs provided in fall and spring semesters. - Security Ride-along Officers provide opportunities for CSB and SJU students to accompany CSB Campus Security and SJU Life Safety to ride during their shift.
 Available by request. - CSB and SJU Residence Hall floor meetings Safety information is covered in the initial floor meetings of the fall and spring semesters with the residents in that community.
 Additional meetings are provided for preventative or responsive safety information as required. - Prep School Residence Hall floor meetings Safety information is covered in the initial floor meetings of the fall and spring semesters with the residents in that community.
 Additional meetings are provided for preventative or responsive safety information as required. - CSB and SJU Student Orientation The program provides students with information and resources on the value of a liberal arts experience, diversity and inclusion, and healthy choices.
 Sessions include various topics around sexual assault, alcohol consumption, decision-making, and engagement in the college experience.
-Orientation sessions are held at the beginning of the fall semester before classes. - SJU Athlete-to-athlete education Safety awareness and prevention strategy meetings at the start of the season for each athletic team led by coaches and student-athlete leadership covering sexual misconduct and alcohol-related information. - Campus Presentations faculty meetings, residence hall meetings, staff meetings as requested throughout the academic year on topics such as campus safety, health and well-being, leadership and engagement, decision-making, and other topics as requested. - Health Advocate Program Peer health promotion group promoting positive living choices via health campaigns, informational booths, and many other fun activities throughout the academic year from a female perspective.
-The HA program is a peer-based outreach program.
-The Health Advocates participate in orientation and training in the fall; attend weekly meetings throughout the academic year. - Health Initiative Program Multi-strategy, multi-promotional effort directed toward issues that affect the health and well-being of college-aged men presently and behaviors that could influence their health in the future.
-They work with a team of students and administrators to develop and implement innovative health promotion strategies and messages targeting the students of Saint John's. - Safety Week information sessions, social media, and poster campaigns, presentations from campus partners such as security, life safety, residential life, well-being center, Title IX, and other departments as requested. - Special event planning guide This guide is provided by CSB Campus Security and SJU Life Safety when a student club, organization, or department is hosting a special event covering the use of alcohol and event management.
+Orientation sessions are held at the beginning of the fall semester before classes. - Online Sexual Assault Prevention Training Course Prior to the start of each semester, all new students enrolled for that semester are required to complete an online sexual assault prevention training course.
+Completion is monitored and those who do not complete the training have a hold placed on their account preventing them from registering until the course is completed. - SJU Athlete-to-Athlete education Safety awareness and prevention strategy meetings at the start of the season for each athletic team led by coaches and student-athlete leadership covering sexual misconduct and alcohol-related information. - Campus Presentations Faculty meetings, residence hall meetings, staff meetings as requested throughout the academic year on topics such as campus safety, health and well-being, leadership and engagement, decision-making, and other topics as requested. - Health Advocate Program Peer health promotion group promoting positive living choices via health campaigns, informational booths, and many other fun activities throughout the academic year from a female perspective.
+The Health Advocates (HA) program is a peer-based outreach program.
+The HA participate in orientation and training in the fall; attend weekly meetings throughout the academic year. - Health Initiative Program Multi-strategy, multi-promotional effort directed toward issues that affect the health and well-being of college-aged men presently and behaviors that could influence their health in the future.
+They work with a team of students and administrators to develop and implement innovative health promotion strategies and messages targeting the students of Saint John's. - Safety Education and Information Programs Information sessions, social media, and poster campaigns, presentations from campus partners such as security, life safety, residential life, well-being center, Title IX, and other departments as requested.